itsToggle/plex_debrid/README.md

 *This python script makes use of my rclone fork, which allows you to mount the RealDebrid /torrent directory as a virtual drive.
 After creating a plex library of this virtual drive, you can stream torrents that are cached on RealDebrid without the need to download them first.*

 The plex watchlist of specified users is constantly checked for newly added movies/shows and newly released episodes of watchlisted shows.
-Once new content is found, torrent indexers are scraped for the best, cached release on RealDebrid.
-The torrent is then added to RealDebrid and a library refresh is performed to make the newly added content available.
+Once new content is found, torrent indexers are scraped for the best, cached release on selected debrid services.
+The torrent is then added to a suitable debrid service and a library refresh is performed to make the newly added content available.

 - For a movie or a one-season tv shows this takes about 10-20 seconds.
-- ~~For multi-season tv shows it takes an additional 10 seconds per season.~~
 - Thanks to multithreading, multi-season tv shows will also download entirely in about 10-20 seconds.

 This is a pre-alpha release. shits not ready!
 Feel free to check it out though, I will continously improve the speed, reliability and user-friendlyness.